MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ## Iterate

-Multiple optimizations may be necessary and we can continue to iterate with code changes to see which changes improve performance and reduce our compute cost.
+Multiple optimizations may be necessary and we can continue to iterate with code changes to see which changes improve performance and help reduce the compute cost.

 ## Next steps